sagemathinc/cocalc-desktop/README.md

 # CoCalc Desktop

-**WARNING:** This is currently broken due to a recent content security update to https://cocalc.com.
-See https://github.com/sagemathinc/cocalc-desktop/issues/5

 ## Windows and MacOS binaries

 [Download a binary](https://github.com/sagemathinc/cocalc-desktop/releases) and install it on Windows or MacOS.
 For Linux, see the quickstart below.